Tabletop RPG advice for little dragons

 Wisdom

 Low-Wisdom characters can manifest in a few ways.
 They can lack awareness, frequently getting lost in their thoughts or distracted by small things in focus while ignoring things happening around them.
-It can also manifest as a lack of self-awareness, or immaturity.
-Imagine a man so convinced that he has no weaknesses that he finds ways to justify his mistakes or blame them on others.
+It can also manifest as a lack of self-awareness or immaturity.
+Imagine a man so convinced he has no weaknesses that he finds ways to justify his mistakes or blame them on others.

 Classes likely to have a high Wisdom stat include: